HolyBlackCat/cpp-tutorials/recommended_compiler_flags.md

 Some extensions have standard alternatives (e.g. `std::vector<int> array(n);` can replace `int array[n];` above).

-There are always loopholes to enable extensions in certain *parts* of the code, if you know what you're doing.
+Even if you intentionally do want to use an extension, this isn't a good reason to remove this flag.
+Instead, there are ways to disable those checks for certain *parts* of your code.

 #### Alternative flags: `-pedantic` and `-Wpedantic`